-After this further debacle the remnants of the Newfoundland Battalion had remained in the area of Monchy-le-Preux.
-Its casualty count had been high enough to warrant that it and the Essex Regiment, which had also incurred heavy losses, be amalgamated into a composite battalion until such time as incoming re-enforcements would allow the two units' strengths to once more resemble those of bona fide battalions.
+The few that now remained of the Newfoundland Battalion had continued to serve in the area of Monchy-le-Preux.
+The unit's casualty count had been high enough to warrant that it and the Essex Regiment, which had also incurred extremely heavy losses, be amalgamated into a composite battalion until such time as incoming re-enforcements would allow the two units' strengths to once more resemble those of bona fide battalions.